Exponential periods and o-minimality: Triangulations

 We define the \emph{closed core} of a complex $K$ as

 Then $\cc{K}$ is a subcomplex of $K$.
 It is a closed complex by definition.
 But it can be empty: consider a complex consisting of a single simplex of positive dimension.
 This problem is remedied by passing to the barycentric subdivision.
 More precisely, if $K$ is non-empty, then $\cc{\beta(K)}$ is non-empty.
-Indeed, the barycenter $b(\sigma)$ of $\sigma \in K$ defines a face $(b(\sigma))$ of $\beta(K)$; it must lie in $\cc{\beta(K)}$.
+Indeed, the barycenter $b(\sigma)$ of $\sigma \in K$ defines a face $(b(\sigma))$ of $\beta(K)$, which lies in $\cc{\beta(K)}$.

 Finally, note that if $L$ is a subcomplex of $K$, then $\beta(L)\subset \beta(K)$ and $\cc{L}\subset \cc{K}$, so we have $\cc{\beta(L)}\subset \cc{\beta(K)}$.